 To dry the bread cubes, I toss them with a little olive oil and some seasonings and put them in a relatively low oven.
 Using a low heat helps dry the cubes out entirely without browning them too much.
 If your cubes are entirely dry, they will last for months in a sealed container in your pantry.

-Drying the Bread Cubes
+Drying the Homemade Stuffin Bread Cubes

-It might seem like drying the bread is an unnecessary step to making stuffing, but in addition to making the stuffing cubes last longer (which means you can dry stale bread as you have it), it does help with the flavor of the finished stuffing.
+It might seem like drying the bread is an unnecessary step to making the stuffing, but in addition to making the stuffing cubes last longer (which means you can dry stale bread as you have it), it does help with the flavor of the finished stuffing.

-Remember, when making stuffing, dry bread absorbs more liquid than undried bread.
+Remember, when making the stuffing, dry bread absorbs more liquid than undried bread.
 So using dry bread means the flavor of your stuffing will be more robust because the stock, onions, celery, and all other add-ins will really permeate the dish.

 Homemade Bread Cubes for Stuffing From Scratch